 Market Review: Open

-On 3 December 2020 the AEMC published a consultation paper for the Review of the regulatory frameworks for metering services.
+On 16 September 2021 the AEMC published a Directions paper for the Review of the regulatory frameworks for metering services.
+It sets out:

 The Competition in metering rule made extensive amendments to the metering-related provisions of the NER and NERR, including transferring the metering related roles and responsibilities from the distribution network service provider (DNSP) to the newly created role of the metering coordinator (MC).
 This rule commenced in December 2017.

 In making the Competition in metering rule, the Commission considered that metering services can be more effectively provided by entities that are operating competitively with each other.

 The rule ended the effective monopoly of DNSPs over the provision of metering services for small customers by allowing any party that meets certain registration requirements to provide those metering services.
 Any new or replacement meters must be an advanced or smart (type 4) meter, with the retailer responsible for arranging the metering services for its small customers by engaging an MC.
 DNSPs continue to be responsible for maintaining existing accumulation (type 6) and interval (type 5) meters.